Injunctions in Civil Litigation: Understanding the Rules

 (3) Grant of Injunction Must be Just And Convenient

-According to the Judicature Act of 1873, an injunction may be granted or a receiver appointed by an interlocutory order of the Court in all cases in which it shall appear to the Court to be just or convenient that such order should be made; and any such order may be made either unconditionally or upon such term and conditions as the Court shall think just; and if an injunction is asked, either before or at, or after, the hearing of any cause or matter, to prevent any threatened or apprehended waste or trespass, such injunction may be granted if the Court shall think fit, whether the person against whom, such injunction is sought is or is not in possession under any claim of title or otherwise, or (if out of possession) does or does not claim a right to do the act sought to be restrained under any color of title; and whether the estate claimed by both or by either of the party is legal or equitable.”
+According to the Judicature Act of 1873, an injunction may be granted or a receiver appointed by an interlocutory order of the Court in all cases in which it shall appear to the Court to be just or convenient that such order should be made, and any such order may be made either unconditionally or upon such term and conditions as the Court shall think just; and if an injunction is asked, either before or at, or after, the hearing of any cause or matter, to prevent any threatened or apprehended waste or trespass, such injunction may be granted if the Court shall think fit, whether the person against whom, such injunction is sought is or is not in possession under any claim of title or otherwise, or (if out of possession) does or does not claim a right to do the act sought to be restrained under any color of title; and whether the estate claimed by both or by either of the party is legal or equitable.”

 Kinds of Injunction:

 Injunctions are of several kinds, the major types being permanent injunctions, temporary injunctions, and restraining orders.
-Considered from another point of view, there are three permissible phases in an injunction proceeding: a restraining order granted against defendant, with or without notice or hearing a temporary injunction granted after notice and summary hearing; and a permanent injunction granted after pleadings are made up and evidence is fully developed.
+Considered from another point of view, there are three permissible phases in an injunction proceeding: a restraining order granted against the defendant, with or without notice or hearing a temporary injunction granted after notice and summary hearing; and a permanent injunction granted after pleadings are made up and evidence is fully developed.
 Temporary injunctions may be referred to as preliminary injunctions, and permanent injunctions as perpetual injunctions, and further classification of injunctions recognized as between preventive or prohibitive injunctions and mandatory injunctions.

 (1) Preliminary, Temporary, or Interlocutory Injunction